azarashi55/precompiled/README.md

 precompiled
 ===========

-precompiled linux kernel for Raspberry Pi(bootc)
+precompiled linux kernel for Raspberry Pi(Raspbian)

-based on bootc's 3.2.23 kernel but this kernel's ARCH is armhf
+based on bootc's 3.2.23 kernel, but this kernel's ARCH is armhf

+USE AT YOUR OWN LISK